suerion/AutomatedWorkcarts/README.md

 - Provides default triggers for underground tunnels
 - Optional map markers for automated workcarts

+**Note: This plugin is early access.
+Features are subject to change.
+Please provide feedback in the plugin Help section to help guide development.**

 ## How it works

 A workcart can be automated one of two ways: